Novel non-involutive solutions of the Yang-Baxter equation from (skew) braces: Preliminaries

 We also introduce the map $r: X\times X\rightarrow X\times X,$ such that $r = \check r\pi,$ where $\pi: X\times X\rightarrow X\times X$ is the flip map: $\pi(x,y) = (y,x).$ Hence, $r(y,x) =( \sigma_x(y), \tau_y(x)),$ and it satisfies the YBE:

 where we denote $r_{12}(y,x,z) = (\sigma_x(y), \tau_y(x),z),$ $r_{23}(z,y,x) = (z, \sigma_x(y), \tau_y(x))$ and $r_{13}(y,z,x) = (\sigma_x(y), z,\tau_y(x)).$

+We note that a function satisfying \eqref{braid}, is usually called in literature a set-theoretic solution of the Yang-Baxter equation or the pair $(X,\check{r})$ is called a braided set \cite{ESS,Gateva,gateva}.
+Also, a function satisfying \eqref{YBE}, can be found in literature under the name set-theoretic solution of the quantum Yang-Baxter equation (QYBE) \cite{ESS, [25],[26]}.
+In this paper a pair $(X, \check r),$ which satisfies (\ref{braid} is called a set-theoretic solution of the braid equation, whereas a pair $(X, r),$ which satisfies (\ref{YBE}) is called a set-theoretic solution of the YBE.

 We recall the definitions of the algebraic structures that provide set-theoretic solutions of the braid equation, such as left skew braces and braces.
-We also present some key properties associated to these structures that will be useful when formulating the main findings of the present study, summarized in Section 4. \begin{definition}[\cite{[6], GV}] A {\it left skew brace} is a set $B$ together with two group operations $+,\circ :B\times B\to B$, the first is called addition and the second is called multiplication, such that $\forall a,b,c\in B$,
+We also present some key properties associated to these structures that will be useful when formulating some of the main findings of the present study, summarized in Section 4.